-As of December 31, 2014, the Bank was categorized as well-capitalized under the regulatory framework for prompt corrective action in effect at such time.
-To be categorized as well-capitalized at December 31, 2014, the Bank must have exceeded the well-capitalized guideline ratios in effect at such time, as set forth in the table below and have met certain other requirements.
-Management believes that the Bank exceeded all well-capitalized requirements at December 31, 2014, and there have been no conditions or events since year-end that would change the status of well-capitalized.
-The regulatory designation of "well-capitalized" under prompt corrective action regulations is not applicable to United (a bank holding company).
-However, Regulation Y defines "well-capitalized" for a bank holding company for the purpose of determining eligibility for a streamlined review process for acquisition proposals.
-For such purposes, "well-capitalized" at December 31, 2014, required that United maintain a minimum Tier 1 risk-based capital ratio of 6% and a minimum Total risk-based capital ratio of 10%.
+As of December 31, 2015, United and the Bank were categorized as well-capitalized under the regulatory framework for prompt corrective action in effect at such time.
+To be categorized as well-capitalized at December 31, 2015, United and the Bank must have exceeded the well-capitalized guideline ratios in effect at such time, as set forth in the table below and have met certain other requirements.
+Management believes that United and the Bank exceeded all well-capitalized requirements at December 31, 2015, and there have been no conditions or events since year-end that would change the status of well-capitalized.

-Regulatory capital ratios at December 31, 2014 and 2013, along with the minimum amounts required for capital adequacy purposes and to be wellcapitalized under prompt corrective action provisions in effect at such times are presented below for United and the Bank (dollars in thousands):
+Regulatory capital ratios at December 31, 2015 and 2014, along with the minimum amounts required for capital adequacy purposes and to be well-capitalized under prompt corrective action provisions in effect at such times are presented below for United and the Bank (dollars in thousands):